 - Seasonal offerings.
 Few things are as affected by season as the drinks people seek out.
 Why?
 Narrative psychology states that people operate by creating meaning out of life’s events.
 Summer?
 That means it’s time for Sangria.
 Fall?
 That means it’s time for a Ginger Moscow Mule.
 Seasons give us a reason to drink a certain drink, and to us, that’s reason enough.
 It also allows a bar to run a timely LTO (see LTO meaning) and increase profits.

 - Wines by the glass.
 Jump on the wine industry train!
 There are few things in the bar world more profitable than selling wine by the glass.
 And people love the chance to taste wines without investing in a bottle (which is why setting the right corkage fee is important).
-Though wine bottle prices are no slouches, either.
+Though a wine bottle price is no slouch, either.
 It's a win-win!

 Your menu is in place.
 Great!
 The heavy lifting is done.
 But to push your sales over the edge, you need a human touch.
 Your staff should be upselling.